mourra950/Rover_Sim/README.md

 ## Important concepts

-Image clipping : filtering image beyond a certain threshold or shape to ignore the data beyond the threshold or shape in this case it was important because the further the data was the less accurate it was not only that but also clipping was used to get specific regions which was important to some decision like stopping or steering.
+- `Image clipping` : filtering image beyond a certain threshold or shape to ignore the data beyond the threshold or shape in this case it was important because the further the data was the less accurate it was not only that but also clipping was used to get specific regions which were important to some decision like stopping or steering.

-Angles mean : the sum of all angles divided by their number used to get averages.
+- `Angles mean` : the sum of all angles divided by their number used to get averages.

-Erosion : erosion is one of two fundamental operations in morphological image processing from which all other morphological operations are based.in which the gaps gets wider and a part of the shape is decrease all around depending on the structural element used
+- `Erosion` : erosion is one of two fundamental operations in morphological image processing on which all other morphological operations are based.
+In which the gaps get wider and a part of the shape is decreased all around depending on the structural element used

 ## Usage